In this Nikon F4 review, we dive into why this may be the perfect 35mm film camera for you to pick up. For under $300

 Nikon F4 was introduced in 1988 as a successor to the Nikon F3.
 When it came out, the Nikon F4 was a true game-changer.
 It introduced features that played a crucial role in revolutionizing the camera industry.
 With its game-changing features, the Nikon F4 truly bridged the gap between the classic and the modern Single Lens Reflex (SLR) cameras.
 It is thus fair to tag the F4 as a modern camera that still retained the classic touch.

 The Nikon F4 had a lot of features that were the first of its kind for professional SLRs.
 It was the first professional SLR with autofocus, focus-tracking, multi-segment (matrix) metering, and a built-in motor drive for advancing and rewinding the film.
-With all of these new features, Nikon paved their way towards modern photography.
+With all of these new features, Nikon paved the way for modern photography.
 The Nikon F4 was truly Nikon’s most revolutionary SLR.
 It was the company’s giant leap forward.

 Who is the Nikon F4 for?

 The Nikon F4 was by no means designed with beginners or amateurs in mind.
 Continuing on the legacy of the Nikon F3, the Nikon F4 was meant solely for professionals.
 The body is hefty.
 And with the larger battery pack/motor drive variants viz.
 With the Nikon F4S and F4E, the weight becomes ever more apparent.

 The body is made of a special alloy of Copper Silumin Aluminum and is built like a tank.
 It will take any sort of punishment that you throw at it.
 The shutter blades in the Nikon F4 are made from an ultra-lightweight compound material (carbon fiber compound) which is lighter and more durable than titanium.
 The body is also laminated with a rubber compound body surface that also works as a shock absorber.
 Further, every lever and dial of the F4 is designed to resist dust and moisture making it the perfect companion for professionals to work in any sort of challenging condition.